 Coffee can hat | The coffee can is the largest can.
 The triangle measures 6 inches across the bottom and the sides measure 8 inches. |

-Measuring each of the triangles above, I then used an Exacto knife and a ruler to cut out the triangles.
-I used the edges of the already cut triangle and made the additional ones.
+After measuring each of the triangles above, I used an Exacto knife (Affiliate Link) and a ruler to cut them out.
+I then used the edges of the already-cut triangles to make the additional ones.

-Now it was time to add the popsicle stick to the triangles.
+Now, it was time to add the popsicle stick to the triangles.
 To do this, I used hot glue.
-I cut out the front and back of the triangle shapes on the card stock.
-I made sure they fit both sides.
-And, set them aside.
+I cut out the front and back of the triangle shapes on the card stock, making sure they fit both sides, and set them aside.

 Adding the Popsicle Sticks

-I took the large popsicles stick and marked where the popsicle stick matched the top edge of the can.
-This is where the hat will be sitting.
-And where the nose and beard will begin.
-I cut the popsicle stick so that it lines up the triangle with the edge of the coffee can and the soup can.
-(See the mark on the image below).
+I took the large popsicle stick and marked where it matched the top edge of the can.
+This is where the hat will be sitting and where the nose and beard will begin.
+I cut the popsicle stick so that it lined up the triangle with the edge of the coffee can and the soup can.
+(See the mark on the image below.)

-Now it is time to add the popsicle sticks to the triangles.
+Now, it is time to add the popsicle sticks to the triangles.
 I used the Gorilla glue on the large popsicle stick and lined up the line I made to the bottom end of the triangle.
 I used two extra popsicle sticks to keep the stick I was gluing level with the foam core board triangle.
-Let dry completely.
+I let it dry completely.
 I then did the same with the other two triangles.

 It was time to add the holiday card stock triangles to the front and back of the triangles.
-Using the Mod Podge and sponge brush, I added the card stock to all three - front and back.
-I used each triangle and traced it on the back and cut out the cardstock.
+Using Mod Podge (Affiliate Link) and a sponge brush, I added the card stock to all three—front and back.
+I used each triangle, traced it on the back, and cut out the cardstock.

 Tip: when working from the back, make sure the pattern is going the direction you want it to show on the triangle.